javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 ...
 ```

-As you can see, `Origin` contains exactly the origin (domain/protocol/port), without a path.
+As you can see, `Origin` header contains exactly the origin (domain/protocol/port), without a path.

 The server can inspect the `Origin` and, if it agrees to accept such a request, adds a special header `Access-Control-Allow-Origin` to the response.
 That header should contain the allowed origin (in our case `https://javascript.info`), or a star `*`.
 Then the response is successful, otherwise an error.

 The browser plays the role of a trusted mediator here:
-1. It ensures that the corrent `Origin` is sent with a cross-domain request.
+1. It ensures that the corrent `Origin` is sent with a cross-origin request.
-2. If checks for correct `Access-Control-Allow-Origin` in the response, if it is so, then JavaScript access, otherwise forbids with an error.
+2. If checks for permitting `Access-Control-Allow-Origin` in the response, if it exists, then JavaScript is allowed to access the response, otherwise it fails with an error.

 ![](xhr-another-domain.svg)